hughperkins/coriander/README.md

 ### Notes on CUDA dependency
 - to generate the OpenCL code, you need CUDA include files available (only need include files, dont need libraries etc)
-- the OpenCL code just needs clang and opencl to compile/run
+- the OpenCL code, and the generated hostside code, just needs clang and opencl to compile/run

 ## How it works